 Every shot always begins with the serve.

-That’s why the serve and the service return takes more than 40% of the rallies in table tennis.
+That’s why they serve and the service return takes more than 40% of the rallies in table tennis.

-Let’s learn from the Ma Long’s technique, his grip, his service and more.
-So Ma Long uses 3 types of grip:
+Let’s learn from Ma Long’s technique, his grip, his service, and more.
+Ma Long uses 3 types of grip:

 - Forehand grip